-Appendix F: Prism Star Cards
+Appendix G: Prism Star Cards

-Prism Star cards (denoted by a \$\infty\$ symbol) are powerful cards that come with a restriction: you can only have one copy of a Prism Star card in your deck.
-Unlike ACE SPEC cards, you can include Prism Star cards with different names in your deck, so you could have one Giratina \$\infty\$, one Lunala \$\infty\$, one Cyrus \$\infty\$, and one Super Boost Energy \$\infty\$ in the same deck.
+Prism Star cards (denoted by a \ symbol) are powerful cards that come with a restriction: you can only have one copy of a Prism Star card in your deck.
+Unlike ACE SPEC cards, you can include Prism Star cards with different names in your deck, so you could have one Giratina \, one Lunala \, one Cyrus \, and one Super Boost Energy \ in the same deck.
 They also have a unique rule-if a Prism Star card would go to the discard pile, you put it in the Lost Zone instead.
 Check out the glossary for more information on the Lost Zone!

-Appendix G: Unidentified Fossil
+Appendix H: Rare Fossil and Unidentified Fossil

-The strange Item card Unidentified Fossil, introduced in Sun & Moon-Ultra Prism, can be played as a Basic Pokémon.
-It can evolve into any Fossil Pokémon that says "Evolves from Unidentified Fossil," such as Cranidos or Shieldon.
+The strange Item cards Rare Fossil and Unidentified Fossil can be played as Basic Pokémon.
+They can evolve into any Fossil Pokémon that says "Evolves from Rare Fossil" or "Evolves from Unidentified Fossil," such as Dracozolt or Shieldon.